Don't Matter: Chart performance

 "Don't Matter" was released in the United States in mid-January 2007.
 The song made its debut at number seventy-nine on the Billboard Hot 100 and reached number one after ten weeks on the chart, in large part due to its substantial airplay, the song topping the Hot 100 Airplay chart for two weeks.
 In the United Kingdom, it debuted on the singles chart at number forty-five, based solely upon downloads, and late peaking at number three following a physical release.
 Following the song's debut inside the top ten on the singles chart in Canada, it peaked at number one for a period of three weeks.
 As of January 2008, the song has been certified 3 times platinum for 3,000,000 digital sales.
 Bizzy Bone made a remix with this song, so did Candace Jones, Jadiel and Nivea.
 As of 2011, the song has sold 5,600,000 copies both in the United States and internationally.

 Music video

-The video was directed by Gil Green and starts with Akon picking up his date which happens to be his cousin (Klari Aniz) at a location.
+The video was directed by Gil Green and starts with Akon picking up his date at a location.
 As he leaves with this date, an old man (presumably a relative of the date) is shown both reading a magazine about Akon partying at local clubs and staring at the two with an angry look.
 The video continues with Akon singing "Don't Matter" throughout the course of his date.
 It is set in a Caribbean beach style community at social places such as the beach, village market, and a dance.
-Notably, in the video's final scene, the music becomes much more lively, with a Caribbean style rhythm playing under the song's chorus.
+In the video's final scene, the music becomes much more lively, with a Caribbean style rhythm playing under the song's chorus.
 It has a cameo appearance by Cuban-American rapper Pitbull.